 Lodge cookware is a well-known brand of cast iron pots and pans.
 This brand has withstood the test of time being in existence for decades.
 The secret to their continued success is the superior quality of their lodge čast iron cookware.

-To be able to have your lodge cast iron cookware last for generations, proper care must be exercised.
-This is not limited to the lodge pans brand but even the best cast iron cookware must undergo this specific care and maintenance in order for last a lifetime.
-This is the process which we refer to as seasoning.
+To be able to have your lodge cast iron cookware last for generations, you must take proper care of it.
+This goes past the lodge pans brand.
+Even the best-cast iron cookware must undergo this specific care and maintenance to last a lifetime.
+This is the process that we refer to as seasoning.

-Cast iron cookware, regardless of the brand, has to be seasoned to serve its function and to be usable for a long time.
-A cast iron pan or a cast iron pot which is properly seasoned will have a silky black finish.
+You must season cast iron cookware, regardless of the brand, to serve its function and to last for a long time.
+After seasoning, a cast-iron pan or a cast iron pot will have a silky black finish.

 When you season cast iron pots and pans, you apply edible oil, either from vegetables or animals, onto the outer and inner areas of the cookware to form a coating.
 This is done for the following reasons:

 - The coating safeguards the cooking ware from corroding.